 Why your Membership is Important…

 The services offered by the veterans cooperative is not provided by the ECHS.
-For example, the “chai samosa” or “photocopier” are amenities for comfort of veterans who have travelled through thick traffic in inclement weather to avail ECHS services.
-We are only covering one more gap between ECHS services and what is desirable for ageing veterans.
+For example, the cafeteria or tea stall, photocopier and stationary vendors provide amenities for comfort of veterans who have travelled through thick traffic in inclement weather to avail ECHS services. in an operational unit such as the CHAF, you have similar vendors providing services such as barber, tailor, spectacle shoppe as well, all paying lease and license to the DEO.
+We are similar facility for covering one more gap between ECHS services and what is desirable for ageing veterans.
+And we are the stakeholders operating this facility, by veterans for veterans as well.

 For example, ESM have to travel to the ECHS every month to collect medicines which involves both cost of travel. stress and avoidable waste of time.
 Sometimes twice or even thrice a month.
 This can be avoided if ECHS provides medicines for chronic diseases for 90 days as provided in the SOP on Medicine Management.
 Doctor consultation is mandatory as per DGAFMS so that dosages can be reviewed, Since ECHS cannot provide 90 days medicines, we have to travel to ECHS to collect medicines besides the stress of standing in Q pe Q (Registration, Doctor, Pharmacy-1, Pharmacy-2 & NA counter, not to talk of buying NA medicines from outside, making and submitting claims.